 The final artwork in the exhibition, Us, Aggregated 3.0 by Mimi Ọnụọha, uses Google’s reverse-image search algorithms to hint at questions of power, community, and identity.
 The work presents an expanded collection of photos from the artist's family's personal collection set alongside images scraped from Google's library that have been algorithmically categorized as similar.
 Viewed together, the images evoke a sensation of community and similarity that belies the fact that the subjects are randomly assorted, a manufactured aggregation of “us” that remains an "us" nonetheless.

 The exhibition takes the form of a volatile spiders web of interconnected visual ephemera, where the artworks on show are presented alongside referential images, videos and gifs.
 Audience members are invited to sought through the networked rubble, discovering the overt and hidden connections between the presented artworks.
-However, if you wish to simply view the exhibited artworks, click here.
-Both exhibition formats are best viewed on desktop.
+The exhibition is best viewed on desktop.

 The exhibition is kindly supported by Arts Council England.

 Unlike our previous online exhibitions, which can be viewed in our archive, the four online exhibitions in the Arts Council funded project will not be viewable after the exhibition dates.
 This exhibition is now closed.